Hopeless142314/lbee-restoration/README.md

 After downloading, extract the zip file and copy its contents to `C:\Program Files (x86)\Steam\steamapps\common\Little Busters!
 English Edition`, or wherever you have installed the game.
 If you're not sure, then you can right click the game from within Steam and then click on `Manage > Browse local files`.

 Windows will ask you if you want to overwrite the files.
 You can just click on yes.
-If you don't want to redownload the game in case you're unhappy with the patch, you can instead create a copy (backup) of the `files` folder and the `system.cnf` file.
+If you don't want to redownload the game in case you're unhappy with the patch, you can instead create a copy (backup) of the `files` folder and the `system.cnf` file, and then paste in the patch.
 If you overwrote the files and want to remove the patch, you can right click on the game in Steam, then go to `Properties`.
 From there go to `Installed Files` and then `Verify integrity of game files`.
-This will redownload all of the files that the patch replaces.
+This will redownload all of the files that the patch replaced.

 ## Building

 You can use LuckSystem to repack the pak files.
 I've made a bash script to automate the process.
 You will need the LuckSystem binary in the same folder as the patch, or alternatively you can modify the bash script.

-`./lbee-repack.sh [path/to/the/game/]`
+`./lbee-repack.sh path/to/game/folder`

 This will create a folder containing the patch same folder as the script.